martin-tornqvist/ia/README.md

-# Guide for building Infra Arcana
+﻿# Guide for building Infra Arcana

+## Which branch	should I build?
+**master**
+If you want to try out new features in a relatively stable and bug free state.

+**tags (v15.0, v16.0, etc)**
+If you want to build

+**develop**
+No guarantees.
+It may not even compile.

 ## Fetching source

-If you aren't familiar with using Git, you can download whole source code directly [as compressed archive](https://github.com/InfraArcana/ia/archive/develop.zip).
+If you aren't familiar with using Git, you can download whole source code directly [as compressed archive](https://github.com/InfraArcana/ia/archive/master.zip).

 ## Windows